aristanetworks/goarista/README.md

 As a result, we frequently use `map[key.Key]interface{}` instead of just `map[interface{}]interface{}` when we need a generic key-value collection.

+## path

+Provides a common type used across various Arista projects, named `path.Path`, which is the representation of a path broken down into individual elements.
+Each element is a `key.Key`.
+The type `path.Map` may be used for mapping paths to values.
+It allows for some fuzzy matching.

 ## lanz
 A client for [LANZ](https://eos.arista.com/latency-analyzer-lanz-architectures-and-configuration/) streaming servers.
 It connects to a LANZ streaming server,